Tom Selleck: Personal life

-Selleck is an avid ice hockey fan and has been seen attending Los Angeles Kings games at Staples Center.
+Selleck is an ice hockey fan and has attended Los Angeles Kings games at Staples Center.
 He lists Anže Kopitar and Alexander Frolov as two of his favorite players.
 He was once a minority owner of the Detroit Tigers, his favorite baseball team since childhood.
 In 1986, Selleck hit a batting-practice home run while working out with the Tigers.
 In preparation for his role in the film Mr. Baseball, Selleck reached out to the Tigers to practice with them during the spring of 1991.
 He took batting practice for three weeks, even making an appearance in an exhibition game against Cincinnati, where Tiger manager Sparky Anderson put him into a game as a pinch hitter.
 He managed to foul off three pitches from Reds pitcher Tim Layana before striking out.
 Selleck believes his training helped him considerably in his film role, having gained valuable experience from attending team meetings and developing an understanding of how competitive players function together.

-One of Selleck's Magnum co-stars, Larry Manetti, in his 1996 memoir Aloha Magnum, was lavish in his praise of Selleck.
-Manetti lauded Selleck for his extraordinary work ethic on a grueling show (shooting for hours in the midday Hawaiian sun), Selleck's work with Hawaiian charities, and his willingness to support the program's cast and crew members.

 In February 2009, Selleck joined the Vietnam Veterans Memorial Fund as national spokesman for the new Education Center being built on the National Mall.

 Upon James Garner's death in 2014, he said, "Jim was a mentor to me and a friend, and I will miss him."
-Two years after Garner's death, Selleck said, prior to filming his then 6th season of Blue Bloods: "It's kind of like my mentor, who never wanted to hear he was my mentor [James Garner], I don't accept the mentor role.
+Two years after Garner's death, Selleck said, prior to filming the sixth season of Blue Bloods: "It's kind of like my mentor, who never wanted to hear he was my mentor [James Garner], I don't accept the mentor role.
 That they feel that way is, I think flattering although it adds a certain amount of pressure."

 2015 water lawsuit

-Selleck was sued by the Calleguas Municipal Water District for allegedly improperly transferring about 1,400,000 usgal of water from the Calleguas Municipal Water District to the Hidden Valley Municipal Water District during the driest California drought since record-keeping began; he used the water to water his avocado farm.
+Selleck was sued by the Calleguas Municipal Water District for allegedly improperly transferring about 1.4 e6usgal of water from the Calleguas Municipal Water District to the Hidden Valley Municipal Water District during the driest California drought since record-keeping began; he used the water to water his avocado farm.
 He settled the suit by paying $21,685.55 to the Calleguas Municipal Water District, an amount which represented the district's private investigator fees in connection with the case.